East Hanover Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 58.58 mi of roadways, of which 47.53 mi were maintained by the municipality, 7.61 mi by Morris County and 3.44 mi by the New Jersey Department of Transportation.

 Interstate 280 is the most prominent highway within East Hanover Township, though there are no exits within the township.
-The nearest exits, 1 and 4, are both just outside the township in neighboring Parsippany-Troy Hills and Roseland, respectively.
+The nearest exits, 1 and 4, are both just outside the township in neighboring Parsippany–Troy Hills and Roseland, respectively.
 Route 10 is the main highway providing local access to East Hanover.
+Ridgedale Avenue (County Route 632), which begins at Columbia Turnpike (County Route 510) in Florham Park and ends at New Road in Parsippany-Troy Hills, travels through East Hanover and provides access to Route 10 and Interstate 280.
+A portion of the road also serves as the town center.